jbartola/Final_Project_Bartolacci/README.md

 # Call to Action

 ## What can we do?
 Be aware, stay educated, learn the detection, prevention and investigation of cyber enabled crime.
+I also embeed a link that takes the reader directly to the IC3 site to complete a complaint.

 # Final Project Published via Shorthand